-The Rock Block is our original patch of Tempranillo, full of the limestone and volcanic rhyolite typical of the vineyard.
-Always the most fragrant parcel of Tempranillo, it is also the most supple and harmonious.
+Rock Block is our original patch of Tempranillo, full of the limestone and volcanic rhyolite typical of the vineyard.
+Always the most fragrant parcel of Tempranillo, the 2016 has particularly savoury, fine tannin.

-Rock Block (0.363Ha, 670-680m elevation) is our original patch of Tempranillo, planted in 2000 mainly to clone D8V12 with small amounts of requena, tinta roriz, D8V13 and CL770.
+One of three single-site bottlings of Tempranillo, selected for their distinctive character from within our 9.3Ha vineyard.
+Rock Block (0.363Ha, 670-680m elevation) is our original patch of tempranillo, planted in 2000 mainly to clone D8V12 with small amounts of requena, tinta roriz, D8V13 and CL770.
 The short east-facing rows span a reef of rhyolite, with limestone intermixed; it is among the rockiest patches in our vineyard, but has well-structured red clay-loam soil allowing good root penetration.
-The stand of yellow box trees below one corner of the block causes some devigoration, and contributes some eucalypt-derived aromatics to the wine; it is always the most fragrant parcel.
+The stand of yellow box trees below one corner of the block causes some devigoration, and contributes eucalypt-derived aromatics to the wine; it is always the most fragrant parcel.